This post about trusting God in troubling times was written in 2014, but its principles are relevant today.

 While I strive to bring change to areas that I am passionate about, I can rest peacefully in my heart and mind—or at least really try to—knowing that God will work his will and his way.
 He sees every detail of the mother’s broken heart.
 He knows how all the pieces of lives and nations fit into a larger picture that he is allowing to be created.
 He is sovereign, capable, all-sufficient.
 He’s got it.

 Through it all, the cries of his people do not go unheard (Psalm 56:8 NLT): “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book.”

 And my idyllic world of apple trees and bike rides is touched by deep personal sadness closer to home.
 And this same God who sets up kings and deposes them also works out a masterful plan in the midst of pain.
 And I strain and see and take in his overwhelming and unfailing love.
 What I thought was rescue over one thing was really rescue from something deeper and bigger, and how could I have known?
 But God knew.

 Oh, God, that we would trust you even when the way seems hard and the world seems out of control.
 Because you see, you know, and you intercede with a grander plan than we can ever know.

 By Christine Drews.
+Find more from Chris at www.diggingdeeperwithgod.com.
 Chris loves spending time in God’s Word and noticing God’s hand at work.
 She telecommutes as a senior developmental editor for a small publishing house.
 In her spare time she enjoys gardening, bicycling, sports spectating, and influencing the children in her life.
 This is the sixth post in a series about Growing in Trusting God.
-The first post is here.